Pixl-Studios/iageyser-rewrite/README.md

 Some code has been generated using Generative AI, However all code errors and bugs have been hand/human fixed.

+What was generated with AI?

+Part of the ItemsAdderParser.php file, GeyserMappingsGenerator.php and a portion of the ResourcePackConverter.php

+so, made with the help of AI

 ## Features

 - ✅ Convert ItemsAdder items.yml to Geyser custom mappings